Rachix/Codecademy-Python-Exercises/README.md

 # Codecademy-Python-Exercises
-Please find the solutions for the Python exercises.
+Please find the solutions for Codecademy Python exercises.